 Multi-Agent Workflows

 OpenClaw supports running multiple agents within a single gateway, each with its own identity, workspace, memory, and channel bindings.
-This guide covers configuration, routing, coordination, and community orchestration tools.
+This guide covers configuration, routing, inter-agent communication, orchestration tools, production patterns, fleet management, and cost optimization.

 Each agent is a fully isolated "brain" with: